Please read this carefully because it sets out the terms of a legally binding agreement between you and the Financial Times Limited (“FT”).

 Each registration is for a single user only.
 On registration, you will choose a user name and password (“ID”).
 You are not allowed to share your ID or give access to FT Content through your ID to anyone else.
 FT does not allow multiple users on a network or within an organisation to use the same ID.
 FT may cancel or suspend your access to an FT Website if you share your ID without further obligation to you.
 You may not create additional registration or subscription accounts for the benefit of others or with the aim of avoiding our use of IDs to control access to and use of an FT Website.

 You are responsible for all use of an FT Website made by you or anyone else using your ID and for preventing unauthorised use of your ID.
-If you believe there has been any breach of security such as the disclosure, theft or unauthorised use of your ID or any payment information, you must notify FT immediately by e-mailing us at email@example.com (in relation to FT Adviser )or firstname.lastname@example.org (in relation to FdiIntelligence ) or email@example.com (in relation to The Banker) or firstname.lastname@example.org (in relation to Investors Chronicle) or email@example.com (in relation to This is Africa) or firstname.lastname@example.org (in relation to Professional Wealth Management) or email@example.com (in relation to The Banker Database) or firstname.lastname@example.org (in relation to Global Risk Regulator).
+If you believe there has been any breach of security such as the disclosure, theft or unauthorised use of your ID or any payment information, you must notify FT immediately by e-mailing us at firstname.lastname@example.org (in relation to FT Adviser )or email@example.com (in relation to FdiIntelligence ) or firstname.lastname@example.org (in relation to The Banker) or email@example.com (in relation to Investors Chronicle) or firstname.lastname@example.org (in relation to This is Africa) email@example.com (in relation to Analyse Africa) or firstname.lastname@example.org (in relation to Professional Wealth Management) or email@example.com (in relation to The Banker Database) or firstname.lastname@example.org (in relation to Global Risk Regulator).
 We recommend that you do not select an obvious user password (such as your name) and that you change it regularly.